-At the helm station you will find an accessory switch panel with various accessory controls..
+At the helm station you will find an accessory switch panel.
 Not all boats are equipped with the same accessories.
 Consult your dealer for specific information or questions on the accessories included on your boat.
 More detailed descriptions of switch functions are located in Chapter 8 of this manual.

-This represents a generic switch panel layout.
+This drawing represents a generic switch panel layout.
 Actual panels will differ depending on the boat model and optional accessories installed during manufacturing.